Border Patrol agents in Texas exchange gunfire with suspected smugglers

 Sources tell Fox News that a Border Patrol tactical team responded to the scene and federal authorities are investigating, as well.

 The sources described the incident as highly unusual, as cartel smugglers typically avoid targeting Border Patrol agents.
+The sources said its likely the smugglers were trying to traffic an important individual or high-value narcotics.